Mangonia Park, Florida

 Mangonia Park is a town in Palm Beach County, Florida, United States.
 It is a part of the Miami metropolitan area of South Florida as well as Uptown West Palm, which includes the cities of Riviera Beach and West Palm Beach.
-As of 2020, the population recorded by the U.S. Census Bureau was 2,142.
+As of the 2020 census, the population recorded by the U.S. Census Bureau was 2,142.

 History

 The Town of Mangonia Park was established in 1947.
 The original petition to the State of Florida requested the name Town of Magnolia Park.
 The petition for incorporation was granted but under the name Town of Mangonia Park.
 An explanation accompanied the charter stating the name, Town of Magnolia Park, was already taken and the State of Florida took the liberty of naming the town with a similar name, especially since there were many farms in the area that grew an abundance of mango groves from the early 1900s through the 1930s.

 Government

 It has a Town Council-Town Manager type of local government, with council members elected to five "at-large" seats that serve three year staggered terms.
 Municipal elections are held in March of each year by the Palm Beach County Supervisor of Elections Office.